BehnamAxo/Shopping/README.md

 # Basic Electron-React-Redux Application

+## Running
+Run the command that corresponds to the build you are interested in
+- `yarn server` runs your local server on http://localhost:5000.
+To see your database data go to http://localhost:5000/items
+- `yarn start` runs a web version of the app on http://localhost:3000
+- `yarn electron:start` runs an electron app version

 ## Concurrently
 Run multiple commands concurrently.
 Use it to run both the Electron process and the React app in watch mode.